Simply Perfect DIY Hummus Platter

 A hummus platter is such an easy thing to put together, it creates a mini mezze in a jiffy.

-A good hummus platter is one that incorporates pickles, olives, vegetables, cheese and bread.
+A good hummus platter is one that incorporates pickles, olives, vegetables, cheeses and bread.

 Hummus is enjoyed in so many ways, and making a platter is a terrific way to share it with friends and family.